OpenMedFr/desiderata/README.md

 * _Miracles de Nostre Dame par personnages_ in 8 vols (1876-83)

-There are also many places to find open, digitized editions to work with: Google Books, Gallica, Internet Archive, HathiTrust.
-Of course, there are other medieval French corpora available: BMF, LFA (Ottawa), Anglo-Norman Hub Online.
-We are compiling a list of what they already have and will publish it here.
+There are also many places to find open, digitized editions to work with: Google Books, Gallica, Internet Archive and HathiTrust.

+There are also existing corpora of works in medieval French, BMF, LFA (Ottawa), Classiques Garnier, ARTFL.
+We are compiling a list of what these corpora already offer and will publish it here.

+OpenMedFr is inspired by the OpenPhilology movement, including [Open Greek and Latin](https://github.com/OpenGreekAndLatin), the [Open Islamic Texts Initiative](https://github.com/OpenITI) and [EEBO TCP](http://www.textcreationpartnership.org/tcp-eebo/).

-If you are interested in contributing to this digital collections project, please contact djw12 (at) nyu (dot) edu.
+If you are interested in contributing to this digital text creation project, please contact djw12 (at) nyu (dot) edu.